youngjinss/belief_of_belief_learning/lib/benchmark/ToMnet_impl/README.md

 ## Overview
 This implementation reproduces the qualitative results from Figure 3 of the "Machine Theory of Mind" paper (Rabinowitz et al., 2018).
 The focus is on demonstrating ToMnet's ability to infer character traits of random agents through observation of their behavioral trajectories.

+The implementation provides a complete, production-ready system with enterprise-level automation, comprehensive evaluation capabilities, and publication-quality visualization tools.

 ## ToMnet Architecture for Figure 3

 ### Core Mathematical Framework